Zeta functions and Bernstein-Sato polynomials for ideals in dimension two: Preliminaries

-in $\C[x][1/f_1\cdots f_r][s_1,\ldots,s_r]\prod_{i=1}^rf_i^{s_i}$. \end{definition}
+in $\C[x][1/f_1\cdots f_r][s_1,\ldots,s_r]\prod_{j=1}^rf_j^{s_j}$. \end{definition}

-\begin{remark} In the case of a single polynomial, the existence and uniqueness of the Bernstein-Sato polynomial was proved by Bernstein \cite{Ber72} and Sato \cite{SS72}.
+\begin{remark} In the case of a single polynomial, the existence and uniqueness of the Bernstein--Sato polynomial was proved by Bernstein \cite{Ber72} and Sato \cite{SS72}.
 In the case of an ideal, this follows from the theory of the $V$-filtration of Kashiwara and Malgrange.
-Budur, Musta{\c{t}}{\v{a}} and Saito \cite{BMS06bis} proved that the definition of \bI\ does not depend on the choice of generators for the ideal \I. We refer to \cite{Sai06} for an introduction to the theory of $b$-functions. \end{remark}
+Budur, Musta{\c{t}}{\v{a}}, and Saito \cite{BMS06bis} proved that the definition of \bI\ does not depend on the choice of generators for the ideal \I. We refer to \cite{Sai06} for an introduction to the theory of $b$-functions. \end{remark}

-The paper \cite{BMS06} by Budur, Musta{\c{t}}{\v{a}} and Saito provides a nice combinatorial description of the roots of the Bernstein-Sato polynomial in the case of a monomial ideal.
+The paper \cite{BMS06} by Budur, Musta{\c{t}}{\v{a}}, and Saito provides a nice combinatorial description of the roots of the Bernstein--Sato polynomial in the case of a monomial ideal.
 We will use this description in terms of Newton polyhedra several times in this text.